RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - warranty, intermediate, condition.
     - Repudiation
       - 1. No need for a breach, but proof of breach is good evidence of repudiation.
-      - 2. Focus on repudiating party’s conduct:
+      - 2. Focus on repudiating party's conduct:
         - would a reasonable person conclude that the repudiating party is not prepared to perform the contract as required?
       - Not mutually exclusive.
 A breach can also be a repudiation.
   - Laurinda Pty Ltd v Capalaba Park Shopping Centre Pty Ltd (1989) 166 CLR 623
     - Would a reasonable person in the shoes of the innocent party clearly infer that the other party would not be bound by the contract
-      - or would fulfil it only in a manner substantially inconsistent with that party's obligations and in no other way?’
+      - or would fulfil it only in a manner substantially inconsistent with that party's obligations and in no other way?'
     - Laurinda agreed to lease a premise from Capalaba.
       - The parties entered into an agreement to lease.
       - Capalaba was obliged to provide a lease in registrable form to Laurinda, but no date provided for when that had to be done.
       - Capalaba avoided providing the lease without proper explanation.
   - MULTIPLE BREACHES
     - Carr v JA Berriman Pty Ltd (1953) 89 CLR 327
-      - JA Berriman agreed to build a factory for Carr on Carr’s land.
+      - JA Berriman agreed to build a factory for Carr on Carr's land.
     - Carr was obliged to:
       - Have the land ready by a certain date.
       - Provide steel to JA for JA to have fabricated.